A story of Geronimo’s life as a POW on the Ft. Sill Indian Reservation. It focuses on the

 they are dotted with each place we fought the white soldiers.
 Look closely.
 You will see

-that if the soldiers won, it was a battle.
+that if the soldiers won, it was a victory.
 If we won, it was a massacre.”